AlessandroZ/BeRoot/Windows/README.md

 __How to exploit__: Everything is well explained on __Andrea Pierini__'s [pdf](https://github.com/AlessandroZ/BeRoot/blob/master/Windows/templates/RomHack%202018%20-%20Andrea%20Pierini%20-%20whoami%20priv%20-%20show%20me%20your%20Windows%20privileges%20and%20I%20will%20lead%20you%20to%20SYSTEM.pdf).

-Local account with empty passwords
+Local account with's empty password
 ----

-All local accounts are tested to detect empty passwords.
+All local accounts are tested to detect empty password.

 Local account with passwordreq:no
 ----

-Idea come from 0xRick [write up](https://0xrick.github.io/hack-the-box/access/).
+Idea comes from 0xRick [write up](https://0xrick.github.io/hack-the-box/access/).

 Checking for user account options, we could see this kind of output: